MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfkeystrokemgr-keydown.md

 ## -see-also

-<a href="/windows/desktop/api/msctf/nf-msctf-itfkeyeventsink-onkeydown">ITfKeyEventSink::OnKeyDown</a>
+- <a href="/windows/desktop/api/msctf/nf-msctf-itfkeyeventsink-onkeydown">ITfKeyEventSink::OnKeyDown</a>

-<a href="/windows/desktop/api/msctf/nn-msctf-itfkeystrokemgr">ITfKeystrokeMgr</a>
+- <a href="/windows/desktop/api/msctf/nn-msctf-itfkeystrokemgr">ITfKeystrokeMgr</a>

-<a href="/windows/desktop/api/msctf/nf-msctf-itfkeystrokemgr-keyup">ITfKeystrokeMgr::KeyUp</a>
+- <a href="/windows/desktop/api/msctf/nf-msctf-itfkeystrokemgr-keyup">ITfKeystrokeMgr::KeyUp</a>

-<a href="/windows/desktop/api/msctf/nf-msctf-itfkeystrokemgr-testkeydown">ITfKeystrokeMgr::TestKeyDown</a>
+- <a href="/windows/desktop/api/msctf/nf-msctf-itfkeystrokemgr-testkeydown">ITfKeystrokeMgr::TestKeyDown</a>

-<a href="/windows/desktop/inputdev/wm-keydown">WM_KEYDOWN</a>
+- <a href="/windows/desktop/inputdev/wm-keydown">WM_KEYDOWN</a>
+- <a href="/windows/desktop/inputdev/keyboard-input">Keyboard Input</a>